Things To Do In Dubai

 In a friendly and calm atmosphere, learn the culture, traditions, and rich heritage of the United Arab Emirates.
 Break bread the traditional way with the cultural workers who explain the details of Emirati cuisine.
 Jumeirah Mosque visits with a center guide help understand Emirati tradition’s religious aspects.
 They also offer heritage tours around the historic district of Bur Dubai.

-Established by His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Vice-President and Prime Minister of the UAE and Ruler of Dubai, back in 1998, the center has award-winning programs for educating people on Emirati customs, uncovering and demystifying local traditions.
+Established in 1998 by His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Vice-President and Prime Minister of the UAE and Ruler of Dubai, the center offers award-winning programs to educate people on Emirati customs and uncover and demystify local traditions.

-You can easily ask the center’s employees any question, so if you ever want to know anything related to the UAE culture, SMCCU is the right place, like why the Kandora (men’s national dress) is white or how life was before the oil.
+You can easily ask the center’s employees any question, so if you ever want to know anything related to UAE culture, SMCCU is the right place.
+For example, you can ask why the Kandora (men’s national dress) is white or how life was before the oil.
 It is an opportunity to have open conversations with an Emirati without worrying about being rude or insensitive.

 An educational experience.
 Worth visiting to know about the history and heritage of Dubai.
 This is a part of Al Fahidi heritage neighborhood, so you can see all of those heritage sites in a day.